 - Prolong the life of your gutters: When weighed down by debris and accumulated water, gutter fasteners experience undue strain.
 Over time, this can cause gutters to sag and even collapse onto the ground.

 - Keep pests at bay: Flooded gutters and piles of debris are a haven for many pests, including mosquitoes, termites and ants.
 Providing a home for these pests increases the likelihood they’ll stick around and either pester your family or damage your home.

 - Prevent ice dams: When melting snow can’t drain down the gutter, it freezes at the edge of the roof.
 This creates an ice dam, which forces water beneath the shingles and into the attic.
 There it can damage wood and cause mold to grow on attic insulation.

 How Often to Clean the Gutters

 Over time, debris from nearby trees and even grass from your lawn gets swept up by the wind and accumulates in the gutters.
-Plan to clean the, out once in the fall after most of the leaves have fallen off the trees and again in the spring.
+Plan to clean them out once in the fall after most of the leaves have fallen off the trees and again in the spring.
 It doesn’t hurt to check your gutters more often than this, especially if you live in a forested area where leaves and pine needles are liable to accumulate in your gutters quickly.

 Tips for Cleaning the Gutters

 If you decide to break out the ladder and do the job yourself, make sure you tell your family members when you’re about to climb a ladder to clean the gutters.
 Start by raking leaves and twigs from the roof.
-Then, donning a pair of work gloves and protective goggles, scoop leaves and debris from the gutter and into a bucket.
+Then, donning a pair of work gloves and protective goggles, scoop leaves and debris from the gutter into a bucket.
 Spray out the gutter to send small debris down the downspout.

 Hire a Professional